keithort/VerticalLatency/data/portfolio/13/index.md

   - Drupal
   - CSS built using Sass with Compass
   - Photoshop
-abstract: What resulted was a unique web site that engaged users and attracted hundreds of entries.
+description: What resulted was a unique web site that engaged users and attracted hundreds of entries.
-thumbnail: './13.png'
+featuredImage: 13.png
 employer: Bonnier
 ---